 - 74 felony possession of marijuana charges

-When a person abuses drugs or alcohol, they may begin to exhibit physical, mental or behavioral changes.
+When a person uses drugs or alcohol, they may begin to exhibit physical, mental or behavioral changes.

 When a person uses alcohol they may become loud or become overly confident.
-As abuse continues, their coordination and speech may become significantly impaired.
+As use continues, their coordination and speech may become significantly impaired.
 Additional side effects include:

 - Agitation or aggression

 - Bloodshot or unfocused eyes

 Signs Of Marijuana Or Cannabis Use